brendt/stitcher.io/src/content/book/02-data.md

 Now I know; typed properties are only available as of PHP 7.4.
 Depending on when you read this book, you might not be able to use them yet — I have a solution for you later in this chapter, keep on reading.

-For those who are able to use PHP 7.4 or higher, you can do stuff like this:
+Those of us who are able to use typed properties can do stuff like this:

 ```php
 function store(<hljs type>CustomerRequest</hljs> $request, <hljs type>Customer</hljs> $customer)